The (Passed) Historical vs. (Present) Eschatological Mark of the Beast

 A “Prophesyingly” Interpretive Commentary (Ezek 37:1-14 (NASB))

-Ezek 37:1 - The hand of the LORD was upon me, and He brought me out by the Spirit of the LORD and set me down in the middle of the valley; and it was full of bones.
+Ezekiel 37:1 - The hand of the LORD was upon me, and He brought me out by the Spirit of the LORD and set me down in the middle of the valley; and it was full of bones.

--Ezekiel was made to see this representation through a vision only and not in reality.
+-hand of the Lord upon & brought out by the Spirit - Ezekiel was made to see this representation through a vision only and not in reality.
 As such it was God showing him what was the case/condition with Israel.
 As Israel, in mainly the surviving tribe of Judah then, which had actually been judged (Ezek 9) some ca. 7 years before (See also in the outline chart of Ezekiel here).
 This vision is therefore a representation of what is, however, to the extent that it is shown (i.e, many, dry, bones strewn across a valley), which was not a depiction of actual reality with the people of Judah or Israel, it is really a representation of how God was seeing things.

 The Great Controversy Between Christ and Satan (Version 3.0)